tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

     my-user@example.com ansible_ssh_private_key_file=path/to/key-file.pem
     ```

-4. Execute `runner` and pipe its output to Tidal Tools:
+4. Execute `machine-stats` and pipe its output to Tidal Tools:

     ```
-    $ pipenv run stats | tidal sync servers
+    $ machine-stats | tidal sync servers
     ```

 For more details on configuration and usage, please check Machine Stats for